What To Do With Wood Chips From Chipper (Many Useful Benefits)

 3. Make Your Wood Chips Into Raised Beds

 Have you always wanted to make raised garden beds, but you didn’t want to purchase all of the soil required for the project?
 Wood chips are the perfect alternative!
 You can add wood chips as the base of your raised bed, then top it off with soil.
 The wood chips will decompose over time and will turn into even more soil for your garden.
-However, it is important to recognize that wood chips are low in nitrogen.
-Plants require three macronutrients for optimal growth; nitrogen, phosphorus, and potassium.
-If the soil is lacking in nitrogen, your plants will suffer.
-When laying out wood chips for the base of your raised bed, make sure you include other organic matter that is high in nitrogen to compensate.

 Keep a close eye on any plants you put into this raised bed, to make sure they are getting enough nitrogen.
 Signs of nitrogen deficiency in plants include pale or yellow leaves and poor growth.
 It could be worth investing in fertilizer with a high nitrogen concentration as the wood chips decompose over the years.